-Mentors: Prior to application, each predoctoral candidate must have identified a mentor for his/her fellowship.
-Mentors must have a Ph.D. and/or an M.D. or equivalent degree and be a scientific investigator with an academic or research institutional appointment (tenured, tenure-track or equivalent position).
-The mentor must be affiliated with a nonprofit research institution with a research mission and administrative infrastructure.
-Non-academic institutions must have tax-exempt status documented under Section 501(c)3 of the Internal Revenue Code, or similar classification outside the United States.
-The letter of intent (LOI) must include a letter of commitment and the application must include a recommendation from the mentor as well as a jointly completed Individualized Development Plan.
-The mentor's training experience should also be documented.
+Mentors: Prior to application, each fellowship candidate must have identified a mentor for their fellowship.
+Mentors must possess the following qualifications:

+- Have a Ph.D. and/or an M.D. or equivalent degree and be a scientific investigator with an academic or research institutional appointment (tenured, tenure-track or equivalent position) - Must be affiliated with a nonprofit research institution with a research mission and administrative infrastructure. - Non-academic institutions must have tax-exempt status documented under Section 501(c)3 of the Internal Revenue Code, or similar classification outside the United States - The LOI must include a letter of commitment and the application must include a recommendation from the mentor as well as a jointly completed Individualized Development Plan (IDP) - The mentor's training experience should also be documented